No, I am not going out of path, I assure you that this blog is still about minimalism.

 - Extra bel – Make vehicles hear you is vital!

 - Two water holders – You need at least four liters of water with you, all the time!
 You can install it with the zip ties

 - Smartphone accessories – Small things that may be useful

 Smartphone apps for bike touring

-- Ulysse speedometer – to have your speed visualised and tracked.
+- Ulysse speedometer – to visualize your speed and tracked your lapses

 - AutomateIt – you can trigger the map automatically if you start cycling

-- AZ screen recorder – record your screen for afterwards nice memories.
+- AZ screen recorder – record your screen for afterward nice memories.

 - Audiobooks – unless you like to meditate on the bicycle